 - I will not listen to them, even though they shout.

-The people did what God detested; their actions drove him from the sanctuary.
+The people did what the Holy one detested.
+Their actions served to drive God away from the sanctuary.
 They would get what they deserved.

 I wonder if we do the same thing with some of our religious practices at church today?
 Do we do things God detests?
 Do we drive him away?
 I hope it isn’t so, but fear it is.